-How many online sportsbooks will be available in Arizona?
+How many online sportsbooks are available in Arizona?

 How do online sportsbook deposits work?

 They’re actually really easy.
-Arizona online sportsbooks will offer a variety of methods.
+Arizona online sportsbooks offer a variety of methods.
 From bank transfers, to eWallets like PayPal, to in-person cash deposits.
-Adding money to, and cashing out from your account will be quick and painless.
+Adding money to, and cashing out from your account is quick and painless.

 Are Daily Fantasy Sports legal in Arizona?

 Absolutely.
-All Arizona online sportsbooks will be required to offer significant responsible gaming protections.
-Setting limits for bet sizing, deposits, time spent, etc. will be built in to each Arizona sports betting app.
-Plus, self exclusion will be available across the board for self-imposed bans.
+All Arizona online sportsbooks are required to offer significant responsible gaming protections.
+Setting limits for bet sizing, deposits, time spent, etc. are built in to each Arizona sports betting app.
+Plus, self exclusion is available across the board for self-imposed bans.